 From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 The Asian continent shares three of its boundaries with other continents and regions.
-The Asia-Africa Boundary that comprises of the Red Sea, the Suez Gulf and the Suez Canal which makes Egypt a transcontinental country with the majority of the country in Africa and the Sinai Peninsula in Asia.
-The second boundary is the Asia-Europe Boundary has been a cause for dispute over the ages but the recent accepted definition is following the Aegean Sea, the Caspian Sea, the Turkish Strait, the Black Sea, the Caucasus and the Ural River and Mountains.
+The Asia-Africa Boundary comprises the Red Sea, the Suez Gulf and the Suez Canal which makes Egypt a transcontinental country with the majority of the country in Africa and the Sinai Peninsula in Asia.
+The second boundary is the Asia-Europe Boundary has been a cause for dispute over the ages but the recently accepted definition is following the Aegean Sea, the Caspian Sea, the Turkish Strait, the Black Sea, the Caucasus and the Ural River and Mountains.

-The biggest country in Asia is China which is also the most populated country in the continent.
+The biggest country in Asia is China which is also the most populated country on the continent.
 Even though Siberia is considered the largest in Asia, it is a part of the Russian Federation and most of Russia’s area is in Asia.
 The smallest country in Asia is the Republic of the Maldives and it is the country with the smallest population in the continent.
-The Republic of the Maldives shares this position with the Macau.
+The Republic of the Maldives shares this position with Macau.

 Asia can be mainly divided into 6 regions; North Asia (Siberia), Central Asia, Western Asia (Countries in the Middle East), South Asia (Indian Subcontinent), East Asia (Far East) and Southeast Asia (the East-Indies and Indochina).
 In this article we will learn a bit more about each of these regions, the countries with the most attractive tourist destinations and what you can do in each country.

-In this article we will get to know the different regions of Asia, starting from the western part of the continent, moving step by step towards the east until we eventually reach the Southeast of the continent.
+In this article, we will get to know the different regions of Asia, starting from the western part of the continent, moving step by step towards the east until we eventually reach the Southeast of the continent.
 In total, Asia is comprised of 48 countries.

 We will start with Western Asia which includes over 20 countries, 13 of them are considered from the Arab World.
 Seven of these Arab countries are located in the Arabian Peninsula.
 Let’s take a journey through these Arab Asian countries, here!
 Then we will discover the rest of the Western Asian countries.